r3s/html5-canvas-examples/README.md

 * ex5 - Image manipulation - Creating, inverting colours, greyscale, pixelisation
 * ex6 - Some animation using particles.
 * ex7 - Basic WebGL example using Three.js.
+* ex8 - Some objects and camera control using Three.js

 Note:
 -----